layervault/api_v2/16_Presentations.md

 **Editable Properties**

-- `links/revisions` (String) The ID of a revision you wish to add to the specified presentation
+- `links/previews` (String) The ID of a preview you wish to add to the specified presentation

 **Returns**

-- HTTP Status: 201 on success.
+- HTTP Status: 200 on success.
 - HTTP Status: 400 if the PATCH payload is not valid JSON
 - HTTP Status: 403 if the user specified cannot edit the presentation
 - HTTP Status: 404 if the presentation cannot be found